John O. Campbell

 Undoubtedly, as LUCA more fully filled this niche, additional resources and suitable niches became scarce and new forms evolved to make use of a wider range including marginal resources and niches.
 There is little existing evidence of these experimental forms other than the two forms which ultimately colonized the wider oceanic environment and became the ancestral forms of all life beyond LUCA: bacteria and archaea, more technically named eubacteria and archaebacteria.

 These two forms differ somewhat from LUCA.
 The greatest differences might be summarized as their possession of a cell wall and possessing a new type of chemical machinery for duplicating their genomes.
-In both instances the detailed chemical machinery, including all the enzymes involved, are quite different in bacteria and archaea – strongly suggesting that these adaptations where achieved through separate evolutionary trajectories.
+In both instances the detailed chemical machinery, including all the enzymes involved, are quite different in bacteria and archaea – strongly suggesting that these adaptations where achieved through independent evolutionary trajectories.

 These significant differences should not obscure their otherwise overwhelming similarity.
 Both bacteria and archaea share all the trademark characteristics inherited from LUCA.
 Specifically, their morphology is almost the same; under the microscope they look identical and may be identified only through sophisticated biochemical analysis.
 Crucially, their overwhelming similarity is in their overall architecture – their cellular structure.